allenai/robothor-challenge/README.md

 ## Challenge Submissions

 We will be using [EvalAI](https://evalai.cloudcv.org) to host the challenge.
-The first phase of the challenge will begin on Feb 11, 2020.
 You will be submitting your docker image for evaluation using the [EvalAI CLI](https://evalai-cli.cloudcv.org/).
 During leaderboard evaluation, separate scenes/points will be used to determine your score.

+EvalAI submissions are still being set up.
+Submissions for the first phase will start at the beginning of March.

 ## Acknowledgments